MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Return-of-Service-for-Overseas-Place-of-supply-Registered-Vendor.md

 The process of computing tax on purchase return to a vendor with overseas place of supply has been explained in this document.

-## Create a Purchase Return Order or Purchase Credit
+## Create a purchase return order or purchase credit memo

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Return Order** or **Purchase Credit Memo**, and then choose the related link.
 2. Select **Vendor** on **Purchase Credit Memo** header, GST vendor type should be **Registered**.